 Because these assets represent such a sizable ongoing expense, businesses that rely on them need to optimize their operations to reduce costly inefficiencies.
 That’s why AI has proven to be so valuable, as it enables sophisticated asset optimization solutions to be implemented without requiring large-scale data science support.
 The results are increased operational visibility, continuous operational improvements, and more efficient and informed operational decision-making.

-In fact, 49% of manufacturers say that artificial intelligence, machine learning, and advanced analytics initiatives will be the single most important factor in their competitiveness in the next two to three years, according to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner.
+In fact, 49% of manufacturers say that artificial intelligence, machine learning, and advanced analytics initiatives will be the single most important factor in their competitiveness in the next two to three years according to Accelerate Your Data-Driven Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner.

 5 Ways Capital-Intensive Businesses Maximize Return with AI